Project Straw: Reusable Stainless Steel Straws

 Eliminating single-use plastic straws seems like such a no-brainer to me.
-We need more eco-friendly straws!
 We have seen the horrific plastic pollution caused by our world’s excessive use of plastic, and straws are one piece of that puzzle.
 I do my best to carry reusable straws with me, and I’ll be honest, sometimes I forget to put them back in my bag after I wash them.
 And then there are times when we go out somewhere that I forget to say “I don’t need a straw” and whoever makes my drink automatically puts one in, and then it’s too late to refuse it!
 What if we could change the culture around drinks so that this doesn’t keep happening?
 That is exactly what Andria and Colleen from Project Straw are trying to do.

 I got a chance to ask them some questions about Project Straw!